 Each expense claimed for business purpose in Concur must be accompanied with an original itemized receipt that shows proof and method of payment.
 This is the University and Canada Revenue Agency policy.
 Credit card slips alone are not sufficient.
 Please familiarize yourself with What is an original receipt?
 If the currency of the transaction is absent from the receipt, provide supplementary documentation of the purchase location.

 - The university will reimburse ECONOMY CLASS FARE ONLY - coach/standard/flex.
 Eligible options under this class can include:

-- Advanced seat selection
+- Advance seat selection

-- Trip cancellations insurance
+- Trip cancellation insurance *recommended